Gellybean/Mathfinder-Bot/README.md

 Mathfinder is a Discord bot built as a stat-tracker for Pathfinder 1e.
 Its features include:

 - A math engine you can use to create useful expressions for your character, used together with a
-- Statblock that keeps track of values and any bonuses applied to them, as well as determining how each bonus stacks.
+- Statblock that keeps track of values and any bonuses applied to them, as well as determining how each bonus stacks
-- Character sheet imports from other software (PCGen, Pathbuilder, HeroLabs).
+- Character sheet imports from other software (PCGen, Pathbuilder, HeroLabs)
-- Apply spells, effects, conditions to your character and your party (using mentions).
+- Apply spells, effects, conditions to your character and your party (using mentions)
-- Turn expressions into buttons which you can call in rows and grids for easy access.
+- Turn expressions into buttons which you can call in rows and grids for easy access
-- Presets for things like weapons and creature shapes, some of which can be customized before calling.
+- Customizable presets for weapons, armor, and creature shapes
-- Basic inventory management.
+- Spell reference
-- Spell reference.
+- Basic inventory management
-- Tools for DMs, including the ability to evaluate character sheets, secrets rolls, initiative tracking.
+- Tools for DMs, including the ability to evaluate character sheets, secrets rolls, initiative tracking
 - Making your Pathfinder experience more convoluted than ever!